50 American Small Towns Known for the Weirdest Things

 Alma, Arkansas: Popeye’s Spinach Capital

 When the Allen Canning Company in Alma was working at its highest productivity, it was making 65 percent of the world’s spinach.
 In honor of this achievement, a statue of Popeye and a Popeye water tower are on display in the town, and there’s the Alma Spinach Festival every April.
-Check out more of the coolest street art in American cities.

 San Luis Obispo, California: Bubblegum Alley